confluentinc/ksql/docs-md/concepts/ksqldb-architecture.md

 -   Start any number of server nodes
 -   Pass a SQL file with SQL statements to execute:
     `<path-to-confluent>bin/ksql-node query-file=path/to/myquery.sql`
--   Version-control your queries and transformations as code
 -   Ensure resource isolation
 -   Leave resource management to dedicated systems, like Kubernetes